mercurius-js/mercurius/docs/api/options.md

       - `wsConnectionParams.rewriteConnectionInitPayload`: `Function` A function that gets the original `connection_init` payload along with the context as a parameter and returns an object that replaces the original `connection_init` payload before forwarding it to the federated service

 - `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
 Overrides `persistedQueryProvider`.
 - `onlyPersisted`: Boolean.
 Flag to control whether to allow graphql queries other than persisted.
 When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
-It will also disable any ide available (playground/graphiql).
+It will also disable any ide available (graphiql).
 Requires `persistedQueries` to be set, and overrides `persistedQueryProvider`.
 - `persistedQueryProvider`
   - `isPersistedQuery: (request: object) => boolean`: Return true if a given request matches the desired persisted query format.
   - `getHash: (request: object) => string`: Return the hash from a given request, or falsy if this request format is not supported.